wouterken/itsi/docs/content/configuration/_index.md

     remove_worker - Remove a worker from the server cluster test - Test config file validity
-    routes - Print the routes of the server passfile - Manage hashed users and passwords in a passfile (like .htpasswd). [add, remove, list] test_route - Test which route a request will be routed to static - Serve static assets in the given directory
+    routes - Print the routes of the server passfile - Manage hashed users and passwords in a passfile (like .htpasswd). [add, echo, remove, list] secret - Generate a new secret for use in a JWT verifier test_route - Test which route a request will be routed to static - Serve static assets in the given directory